evolvedlight/curriculum-vitae/short.md

 product.
 * Significant use of AJAX and Javascript to smooth the user experience
 * Unit testing and automated testing using Ruby web testing frameworks

-Prototype Developer, Pet4Schools April 2005
-* Helped shape future direction of web-based learning tool by developing prototype with a small team, which went on to gain funding from Vodaphone.

 Education
 ---------